 Former K'taka CM demands serious action on threat letter

-Former K'taka CM demands serious action on threat letter Bengaluru, Jan 26 (PTI): Former Karnataka Chief Minister Siddaramaiah on Sunday demanded that the state government should take serious note of an unsigned letter threatening to kill 15 eminent people, including former chief minister H D Kumaraswamy.
+Former K'taka CM demands serious action on threat letter (EDS: Removing initials after para-VII) Bengaluru, Jan 26 (PTI): Former Karnataka Chief Minister Siddaramaiah on Sunday demanded that the state government should take serious note of an unsigned letter threatening to kill 15 eminent people, including former chief minister H D Kumaraswamy.
 The government should take the death threat...seriously.
 The government should investigate into the matter and bring the criminals to book," said Siddaramaiah said in a tweet.

 He said those forces wanting to snatch away the freedom of expression by creating an atmosphere of fear should be punished.
 The threat was made also to actors Prakash Raj and Chetan, and Lingayat Seer Nijagunananda Swami.